Amazon Resale

 "...The bottom line is, I loved it.
 It gripped me, build up a tension over the first 220 pages and then spiralled into a fantastic thriller with twists..."
 Read more

-Customers appreciate the book's pacing, finding it well-written and easy to read, with one customer noting its interesting layout.
+Customers praise the writing quality of the book, finding it well-written and easy to read, with one customer noting it reads like a film script.

 "...S J Watson gave us a beautifully written piece with exceptional settings and a simple idea which is transformed into a heart hammering..."
 Read more